Texas grand jury convenes in securities case against attorney general

-AUSTIN, Texas (Reuters) - A Texas grand jury convened on Tuesday to hear evidence presented by special prosecutors and gathered by the Texas Rangers over whether the state’s Attorney General Ken Paxton violated securities law, a local television station reported.
+AUSTIN, Texas, July 28 (Reuters) - A Texas grand jury convened on Tuesday to hear evidence presented by special prosecutors and gathered by the Texas Rangers over whether the state’s Attorney General Ken Paxton violated securities law, a local television station reported.

 The grand jury will decide whether there is enough evidence to indict Paxton, a Republican who came to office earlier this year with strong Tea Party support, on first-degree felony charges.